-The creamy ricotta and mature Kerrygold Cheddar with thyme creates a delicious pizza Bianco base onto which you place sliced nectarines, twirls of salty prosciutto and a drizzle of honey.
+This pizza Bianco with prosciutto & nectarines is my new favourite summer snack.
+Creamy ricotta and mature Kerrygold Cheddar with thyme creates a delicious pizza Bianco base onto which you place sliced nectarines, twirls of salty prosciutto, and a drizzle of honey.
 This is one of those recipes that hovers happily between savoury and sweet and it is completely delicious.
 The level of sweetness of the nectarines will determine how much honey you add.

 This is a soft overnight dough that you don’t need to roll out.
 You simply tease it into a round shape onto a pizza paddle before baking on a pizza stone in a very hot oven.